 | blog | twitter

-Most of my research in semantics revolves around the interpretation of quantificational expressions, especially so-called modified numerals, like fewer than five, at least three, and up to ten, and between 20 and 30.
-My dissertation looks at how expressions like fewer/less than five and between three and five seem to mean different things depending on the type (distributive vs. non-distributive) of nominal and verbal arguments it combines with.
+Most of my research in semantics revolves around the interpretation of quantificational expressions, especially so-called modified numerals, like fewer than five, at least three, up to ten, and between 20 and 30.
+My dissertation looks at how expressions like less than five and between three and five seem to mean different things depending on the type (distributive vs. non-distributive) of nominal and verbal arguments they combines with.
 Previously, I have also worked on ignorance inferences associated with superlative modifiers like at least and at most, as well as on the semantic and pragmatic differences between at most and up to.

 Apart from linguistics, I enjoy tinkering with Linux, learning about functional programming (like Haskell), and (when I have time) brewing beer.
 I have a personal blog where I write about language, math, Linux, and other random stuff that comes to mind.